leuas/Vrdndi/README.md

 ## Limitation

-As you may notice, current project doesn't do anything about the primary goal.
+As you may notice, current state of this project doesn't do anything about the primary goal.
 It's more like keeping or organizing your feed as you want, even if it's not a productive way.
 In the future version, we may reach that goal.
-(Say add RL when I have more data)
+(Say add RL when I have more data )